I’m about to shove a stick of dynamite into a big ol’ excuse, and light it. RUN!

 “Oh sure, Laura Belgray, easy for you to always tell fun stories in your emails, posts, and captions – you live in New York!
 And all kinds of crazy things happen to you, with all the pimps and prostitutes and scam artists and hot clubs and the ghost of Andy Warhol!
 But me, I live in Bumfudge, USA.
 Plus…

-“…I’m a boring person.
+“…I’m a boring person with a boring life.
 What am I supposed to write about?”

 I’m not making that up.
-I got the almost exact question in an email this week, from a Shrimper named Ruth:
+I got the almost exact question in an email from a Shrimper named Ruth:

 Laura, I love reading your emails and you’re right- I open and read every stinkin’ (said with so much love) one.
 But…what if you live in a small town in central Pennsylvania where nothing even remotely interesting happens.
 You are able to tie in your life experiences with your messaging, I haven’t been able to do that.
 Am I looking at it the wrong way?